-To operate with OpenVINO 2021.1, we recommend to use the latest version of Python 3.8 (also you are able to use Python 3.6 and 3.7), which can be downloaded from the official web-site [4].
+To operate with OpenVINO 2019 R3.1, we recommend to use the latest version of Python 3.7, which can be downloaded from the official web-site [4].

 The information below is relevant for users of the Windows operating system.
 If during installation the path to the Python binaries was not added to the PATH environment variable, then you need to run the following command to make Python accessible from the command: